ArctosDB/documentation-wiki/_how_to/bulkload-locality-attributes.markdown

 ---
-title: How To Bulkload Additional Locality Attributes
+title: Bulkload Locality Attributes
 layout: default_toc
 authors:
 date_updated:
 redirect_from:
   - /how_to/How-to-bulkload-addl-locality-attributes/
+  - /how_to/bulkload-addl-locality-attributes/
 ---

 The limit of 6 locality attributes in the Record Bulkloader can be overcome using the following method.